 The restoration of native plant communities to pipeline rights of way is of growing interest to private landowners and energy companies in Texas.
 Recent advances in commercial availability of appropriate native seed sources for Texas have enabled large scale restoration of native plants throughout the state.
-Staff of the Texas Native Seeds Program are working to expand partnerships with the energy industry to accomplish practical, economic, and science-based restoration on new energy rights of ways being in Texas.
+Staff of the Texas Native Seeds Program are working to expand partnerships with the energy industry to accomplish practical, economic, and science-based restoration on new energy rights of ways being built in Texas.
 We believe that by doing so, large scale positive conservation impacts on wildlife, improved public perception of pipelines, better landowner-energy company relations are possible.

 The Pipeline Prairies Initiative

 TNS seeks to work together with energy industry partners and private landowners to facilitate the use of high quality, locally adapted native seed mixes on new pipelines being built in Texas.
-A primary function of this project will be for TNS to publish guidance on native seed mixes for each county and vegetational region in Texas based on research, and to make this information readily available for use by landowners and industry.
+A primary function of this project will be for TNS to publish guidance on native seed mixes for each county and vegetational region in Texas based on our research, and to make this information readily available for use by landowners and industry.
 This seed mix guidance will utilize up-to-date information on commercial seed supply provided by Texas seed companies producing certified native seeds.
-The TNS Pipeline Prairies website will be maintained with an easy-to-use map to identify the appropriate seed mix for all areas of Texas.
+The TNS Pipeline Prairies website will be maintained with an easy-to-use map to identify an appropriate seed mix for all areas of Texas.

 These efforts are not meant to restrict the choice of private landowners to choose what plants they wish to have seeded on rights of ways on their property.
 However, it is our aim to inform this choice on the half or more of the land impacted by right of ways that no seed mix is designated for by landowners.
-Simultaneously, we hope to streamline recommendations for landowners who do request specific seed mixes, and pipeline operators who wish to plant the most effective and appropriate native seed mixes.
+Simultaneously, we hope to streamline recommendations for landowners who do request specific seed mixes, and for pipeline operators who wish to plant the most effective and appropriate native seed mixes.

 Energy companies are being sought to follow these recommendations on portions of their rights of ways or lease holdings where they have the ability to choose specific seed mixes, or where restoration guidance has not been provided by landowners.
 We believe that a commitment to use this guidance will be a value added proposition for right of way acquisition from some landowners.